Gender pay gap: European Union

-At EU level, the gender pay gap is defined as the relative difference in the average gross hourly earnings of women and men within the economy as a whole.
+At the EU level, the gender pay gap is defined as the relative difference in the average gross hourly earnings of women and men within the economy as a whole.
 Eurostat found a persisting gender pay gap of 17.5% on average in the 27 EU Member States in 2008.
 There were considerable differences between the Member States, with the non-adjusted pay gap ranging from less than 10% in Italy, Slovenia, Malta, Romania, Belgium, Portugal, and Poland to more than 20% in Slovakia, the Netherlands, Czech Republic, Cyprus, Germany, United Kingdom, and Greece and more than 25% in Estonia and Austria.
 However, taking into account the hours worked in Finland, men there only earned 0.4% more in net income than women.

 A recent survey of international employment law firms showed that gender pay gap reporting is not a common policy internationally.
-Despite such laws on a national level being few and far between, there are calls for regulation on an EU level.
-A recent (as of December 2015) resolution of the European Parliament urged the Commission to table legislation closing the pay gap.
+Despite such laws at the national level being few and far between, there are calls for EU-level regulation.
+A recent resolution (as of December 2015) of the European Parliament urged the commission to table legislation to close the pay gap.
 A proposal that is substantively the same as the UK plan was passed by 344 votes to 156 in the European Parliament.

 The European Commission has stated that the undervaluation of female work is one of the main contributors to the persisting gender pay gap.
-They add that explanations of the pay gap goes beyond discrimination, and that other factors contributes in upholding the gap: factors such as work-life balance, the issue of women in leadership and the glass ceiling, and sectoral segregation, which has to do with the overrepresentation of women in low-paying sectors.
+They add that explanations of the pay gap go beyond discrimination, and that other factors contribute to upholding the gap: factors such as work-life balance, the issue of women in leadership and the glass ceiling, and sectoral segregation, which has to do with the overrepresentation of women in low-paying sectors.

 Finland

 On average, between 1995 and 2005, women in Finland earned 28.4% less in non-adjusted salaries than men.
 Taking into account the high progressive tax rate in Finland, the net income difference was 22.7%.
-Adjusted for the amount of hours worked (and not including unpaid national military service hours), these wage differences are reduced to approximately 5.7% (non taxed) and 0.4% (tax-adjusted).
+Adjusted for the amount of hours worked (and not including unpaid national military service hours), these wage differences are reduced to approximately 5.7% (non-taxed) and 0.4% (tax-adjusted).

 The difference in the amount of hours worked is largely attributed to social factors; for example, women in Finland spend considerably more time on domestic work instead.
-Other considerable factors are increased pay rates for overtime and evening/night-time work, of which men in Finland, on average, work more.
+Other important factors are increased pay rates for overtime and evening/night-time work, of which men in Finland, on average, work more.
 When comparing people with the same job title, women in public sector positions earn approximately 99% of their male counterparts, while those in the private sector only earn 95%.
 Public sector positions are generally more rigidly defined, allowing for less negotiation in individual wages and overtime/evening/night-time work.

 As of 2018, Finland was ranked fourth and had fully closed the gender gap on educational attainment, and had closed more than 82% of its overall gender gap.